 Step 1.
 Free download AnyTrans to your PC/Mac and then launch it.
 Connect your iPhone to your computer via a USB cable.

 As mentioned above, using iTunes to backup messages has many shortcomings, for example, messages backed up via iTunes can’t be viewed.
-Besides, the only way to backup messages via iTunes is creating a backup including all data on your device.
+Besides, the only way to backup messages via iTunes is to create a backup including all data on your device.
 That’s to say you have to back up all data.
 To selectively backup data, please refer to Method 1.

 Step 1.
 Connect your iPhone iPad to the computer, launch iTunes if it doesn’t pop out automatically.